-In the first year of his rehab, he put on more than two hundred pounds, his open bloody sores from saddles and horse attacks healed.
+In the first year of his rehab, he put on more than four hundred pounds, his open bloody sores from saddles and horse attacks healed.
 The farrier worked miracles repairing his broken hoof, cleaning out an abscess, and Charlie was sound enough to try a little riding.
 In time, his spirit also healed, and he whinnied loudly as soon as he heard my voice or saw me coming in the distance.
 He would learn to recognize the sound of my car and race to his gate and wait for me.

 Despite his age, we found him to be a very green horse.
 He was willing, but when he did not understand what you wanted he became terrified and froze.
 After a month or so of walking, we began to trot a little, and then a little canter.
 And then, he went dead lame.

 The vet found an old shoulder wound had become inflamed, his heart murmur had gotten worse, and it was clear his neck and back were also bothering him.
 We got him massages, chiropractic care, supplements, and gave him all the time in the world to heal.
 And heal he did.
 But I chose to retire Charlie completely, he had paid his dues in life and I felt no need to ride him.
 We were besties and enjoyed just being together.
 I wanted him to live a long, long time and never had the desire to ride him again because I knew it caused him pain.